Driving in The Snow

 Route planners will update you on traffic news, which can help you avoid affected areas.

-Keeping up-to-date on local weather will also assist your decision making.
+Keeping up-to-date on local weather will help with decision making.

 Give Yourself Extra Time